 Improper airflow is one warning sign, but it is not the only one.
 HVAC systems usually show several clues when they need attention.

-Poor airflow can make heating, cooling, and defrost performance inconsistent and make the cab harder to keep comfortable.
+Poor airflow can make AC, heat, and defrost performance inconsistent and make the cab harder to keep comfortable in extreme weather.

-Abnormal high-pitched noise can be a sign that components in the system are worn and no longer moving the way they should.
+Abnormal high-pitched noise or blower noise can be a sign that components in the HVAC system are worn and no longer moving the way they should.

 The blend door controls hot and cold airflow into the cab.
-If the linkage is damaged, the system may stop delivering air where and how it should.
+If the linkage or controls are damaged, the system may stop delivering air where and how it should.

-If windows are not clearing the way they should in colder weather, the HVAC system is no longer doing one of its most important jobs.
+If windows are not clearing the way they should in cold or wet weather, the HVAC system is no longer doing one of its most important safety jobs.

-We do not just chase the symptom and hope it improves.
-We inspect the HVAC system more completely so you understand what is wrong, what else may be developing, and what repair path makes the most sense.
+We do not just chase the symptom and hope the cab feels better.
+We inspect the HVAC system more completely so you understand what is wrong, what else may be developing, and what repair path makes the most sense for the truck, driver, and schedule.

 We assess the system carefully to identify current issues and weaker areas that could become future problems.